Three-body universality in the B meson sector: Results

 \subsection{Discussion of $\mathbf{Z'_b B^*}$ scattering}

 Finally, we turn to $Z'_bB^*$ scattering.
-In Fig.~\ref{plot_Z_b_prime-B_star_phaseshift_as_function_of_k}, we show the $Z'_bB^*$ scattering phase shifts up to the $Z'_b$ breakup momentum of about 28 MeV where the scattering is purely elastic.
+In Fig.~\ref{plot_Z_b_prime-B_star_phaseshift_as_function_of_k}, we show the $Z'_bB^*$ scattering phase shifts up to the $Z'_b$ breakup momentum, $k\approx 0.5 M_\pi$ where the scattering is purely elastic.
 The meson-molecule scattering lengths in the different spin-isospin channels are given by

 respectively.
-One observes that the absolute value of the scattering length in the $I=3/2$, $S=1,2$ and $I=1/2$, $S=0$ channels is almost two orders of magnitude larger than in all other processes and channels.
-The large negative value of the scattering length reflects the steep rise of the phase shift below $k\approx 5$ MeV.
+One observes that the absolute value of the scattering length in the $I=3/2$, $S=1,2$ and $I=1/2$, $S=0$ channels is an order of magnitude larger than in all other processes and channels.
+The large negative value of the scattering length reflects the steep rise of the phase shift below $k\approx 0.1 M_\pi$.
 It indicates that the $I=3/2$, $S=1,2$ and $I=1/2$, $S=0$ channels in the $Z'_b B^*$ system are very close to the emergence of trimer states due to the Efimov effect but that the attraction is not quite enough.